ankschoubey/Template-For-TDD/README.md

 ### Streamline Your Testing Process with TDD Template For IntelliJ

+*Note: The following ReadMe is generated with help of ChatGPT.
+Examples and templates provided are my own.*

 Writing clean and well-structured tests is essential for ensuring the reliability and maintainability of your codebase.
 The Test-Driven Development (TDD) Template for IntelliJ and VS Code provides a straightforward approach to creating tests that are easy to understand, maintain, and execute efficiently.

 #### Example Usage